Leadership and Staff

 Kolya has been teaching Yiddish and directing the B'nei Mitsve program at the Midtown Workmen's Circle School since 1993.
 He also teaches Yiddish language and culture at WC/AR I. L. Peretz Jewish school in East Meadow.

 Judith Bro Pinhasik

-Judith Bro Pinhasik has taught Yiddish, core Jewish ethics, and history at the Midtown Workmen’s Circle Shule since 2007 and has spoken Yiddish for 16 years.
-Her son Joey is in the shule's 2012-2013 B’nei Mitsve class.
+Judith Bro Pinhasik has taught Yiddish, core Jewish ethics, and history at the Midtown Workmen's Circle Shule since 2007 and has spoken Yiddish for 16 years.
+Her son Joey graduated from the shule's 2012-2013 B'nei Mitsve class.

 Professionally, Judith was an actor for fifteen years, and is currently development director for Yugntruf-Youth for Yiddish and co-director of the kinder program at Yiddish-vokh, a total-immersion Yiddish-language summer camp.

 Judith was also development director for Living Traditions, and raised money for their KlezKamp and Yiddish cultural programming.